philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 ## CV Analysis
-Though curriculum vitae analysis is necessary to ensure recruiters do not miss good candidates or put forward incorrect candidates; but it is also important to process all applications quickly to ensure a fast response for clients and move to the interview and placement stage.
+Though curriculum vitae analysis is necessary to ensure recruiters do not miss good candidates or put forward incorrect candidates; but it is also important to process all applications quickly to ensure a fast response for clients and move to the interview and placement stages.
 In our project, our goal was to parse the entire CV and search for keywords from the CV.

 For parsing CVs, we have used pyresparser which is a simple resume parser used for extracting important features such as name, email id, description, skills from CVs.
 Pyresparser supports PDF and DOCx files.